Ball Pythons: Profile and Information

 • Life expectancy: Can live for 20 to 30 years.
 Some even live up to 50 years.

 Ball pythons got their name from how they respond when threatened.
-They simply roll their body into a ball shape and tucking their head into their coils.
+They roll their body into a ball shape and tuck their head into their coils.

 With proper care, ball pythons can live for a very long time, and young ball pythons can grow up to a foot every year for three years.

-Snakes that are captured in the wild often become stressed when transported and may carry loads of parasites.
+Snakes captured in the wild often become stressed when transported and may carry many parasites.
 However, parasite-free ball pythons are mostly captive-bred and are readily available, even though they are more expensive than snakes captured in the wild.

-Regardless of the space provided for your pet, ensure to properly secure the top or anywhere escape might be possible.
+Regardless of the space provided for your pet, securing the top properly or escaping from anywhere might be possible.
 This is because ball pythons are considered impressive escape artists.

-The used pieces can be washed and reused by soaking them into a solution of a gallon of water and two teaspoons of bleach.
-Then rinse and dry properly before using them again.
+The pieces that are used can be washed and reused by soaking them in a gallon of water solution and two teaspoons of bleach.
+Then rinse and dry them properly before using them again.

 The cage should maintain a temperature between 27 to 29 C (80 and 85 F) during the day, with a resting spot of around 32 C (90 F).
 Temperature can drop to about 23 to 24 C (75 F) at night, provided an area of 80 F is available.

-A heating pad designed to work under the tank helps in heat regulation for reptiles but may be challenging to use monitoring temperature.
-A ceramic heating element or an incandescent heat bulb is a better option to use in getting a suitable temperature.
+A heating pad designed to work under the tank helps regulate heat for reptiles but may be challenging to monitor temperature.
+A ceramic heating element or an incandescent heat bulb is a better option for a suitable temperature.

-Ensure not to use hot rocks with your snakes, or any pet reptile.
+Ensure you do not use hot rocks with your snakes or pet reptiles.
 Burns may occur if your pet has direct contact with the direct heat source.
-Make sure to screen off the source of heat, so your pets don’t get hurt.
+Make sure to screen off the heat source so your pets don’t get hurt.

 Multiple thermometers should be used to monitor cage temperature.
 Ensure the basking spot and the bottom of the enclosure is controlled by separate thermometers.